 6.7 The College PTE Committee and the College Dean shall separately and independently review and evaluate the candidate's portfolio without discussion or communication.

 6.8 The college PTE Committee shall prepare a written report, including recommendations and an explanation of the basis for them, that shall be included in the candidate's portfolio.
-The report and recommendations shall be submitted to the Provost by January 5.
+The report and recommendations shall be submitted to the Provost according to the PTE Timeline.
 A copy shall be sent to the Dean, the chair or head of the academic unit, and the candidate.

 6.9 The College Dean shall also prepare a separate written report, including recommendations and an explanation of the basis for them that shall be included in the candidate's portfolio.
-The Dean shall forward the report and recommendations, and the portfolio of the candidate, to the Provost by January 5.
+The Dean shall forward the report and recommendations, and the portfolio of the candidate, to the Provost according to the PTE Timeline.
 A copy of the Dean's report shall be sent to the College PTE committee, the chair or head of the academic unit, and the candidate.

 The Provost shall review the candidate's materials and the recommendations of the Department, College PTE Committee, and College Dean, and shall solicit input from a nonvoting advisory committee consisting of a faculty representative from each College PTE Committee, selected by the Provost with attention to diversity.
 The Provost shall submit a recommendation to the President in writing, including an explanation of the basis for it, by the deadline established in the PTE guidelines.
 Copies of the Provost's written recommendation shall be sent to the candidate, the Department Chair/Head, the College Dean, and the Department and College PTE Committees.